hv60604/AutoBench/README.md

 # AutoBench
-Automated benchmarking script for Vegas Pro Video These folders will help installing and using this script
+Automated benchmarking script for Vegas Pro Video

+These folders will help installing and using this script

+When run sucessfully, this script will create a .CSV table file in the output directory chosen for renders.
+This file can be loaded into Excel.

 Render Templates

-     The script looks for sub-strings of the Render Template name to distinguish RedCar templates from SampleProject
+     The script looks for sub-strings of the Render Template name, enclosed in parentheses in the exaple templates.

+     These tokens distinguish RedCar templates from SampleProject.

-     Also to distinguish 4K templates from HD
+     Also distinguish 4K templates from HD

-     And also to distinguish MainConcept (MC), Nvidia (Nvenc), AND (VCE), and Intel (Qsv)
+     And also distinguish MainConcept (MC), Nvidia (Nvenc), AND (VCE), and Intel (Qsv) encoders

      If you copy the contents of "Render Templates" to "C:\Users\<User Name>\AppData\Roaming\VEGAS\Render Templates" you'll have the ones recognised.

-     Note that I only use AVC templates (in that sub-folder) for benchmarking but you can make your own for other codecs with Vegas.
+     Note that I only use Magix AVC templates (in the AVC sub-folder under Roaming) for benchmarking but you can make your own for other codecs with Vegas.

      Once there under Roaming, they will show up in all Vesions of Vegas that you have installed.